Azure/bicep-types-az/generated/monitor/microsoft.insights/2021-05-01-preview/types.md

 ## AutoscaleSetting
 ### Properties
 * **enabled**: bool: the enabled flag.
 Specifies whether automatic scaling is enabled for the resource.
-The default value is 'true'.
+The default value is 'false'.
 * **name**: string: the name of the autoscale setting.
 * **notifications**: [AutoscaleNotification](#autoscalenotification)[]: the collection of notifications.
 * **predictiveAutoscalePolicy**: [PredictiveAutoscalePolicy](#predictiveautoscalepolicy): the predictive autoscale policy mode.